rehive/docs-portal/content/platform/core-resources/companies.md

 weight: 2
 ---

-The Rehive platform is a multi tenant application seperated by a `company` identifier.
-This means that the `company` is an important part of how Rehive seperates data and ensures resources do not cross client boundaries.
+The Rehive platform is a multi tenant application separated by a `company` identifier.
+This means that the `company` is an important part of how Rehive separates data and ensures resources do not cross client boundaries.
 To do anything in Rehive, you should always have a company.

 <aside class="notice">
     To create a company make use of the <a href="https://dashboard.rehive.com" target="_blank">dashboard</a> or take a look at the <a href="/dashboard/get-started/introduction/" target="_blank">dashboard documentation</a>.